Careers360 Logo

 Skin flora

-Skin microbiota or skin flora are the microorganisms that are present on the human skin which includes bacteria, fungi and many more.
+Skin microbiota, or skin flora, are the microorganisms that are present on the human skin, which include bacteria, fungi and many more.
 The favourable type of bacteria also originates on the skin and helps counterbalance pathogenic microorganisms in terms of habitat and nutrition, thus protecting the skin from infections.

 Gut microbiota

-Gut microbiota refers to a composition of bacteria and other microorganisms that reside in the human gut and their number approximates trillions.
-As such, these microorganisms help in digestion, production of vitamins, and the immune system regulation.
+Gut microbiota refers to the composition of bacteria and other microorganisms that reside in the human gut, and their number approximates trillions.
+As such, these microorganisms help in digestion, the production of vitamins, and the regulation of the immune system.
 In turn, they get to support a generally healthy nutrient environment of the gut.

 Oxpecker and Large Herbivores